Deaf Lottery Review

 As already mentioned, first prize winners can choose how they’ll receive their reward.

-The options are four – creating a dream home, get a car and some money in cash, get a motorhome and some cash or choose any combination of these + a cash amount for the remaining sum.
+The options are four – create a dream home, get a car and some money in cash, get a motorhome and some cash or choose any combination of these + a cash amount for the remaining sum.

 Players have ten days from the date of the drawing to get in touch with Deaf Lottery Australia and point out which option they choose for the payment of their top reward.